 Everyone would then sit at the table and dine, listening to the fiddlers’ songs.

 Following the meal was the departure of the bride from the parental home and the recital of forgiveness.
 In a clean room a carpet was laid on the floor with a pillow on top.
 The grooms would kneel on the pillow headed towards east.

 On the way to the groom’s house, he would be hindered by different obstacles, in order to prove that he is capable of taking care of the new family.

 Until recently, these obstacles were real: damaged bridges, pits covered with leaves, briars on the pathway or even fights.
 Later on, and nowadays increasingly often, these obstacles are symbolic and humorously viewed.

 The traditional decorum required the bride to cry.

-The death was announced not only to the relatives and neighbors, but to the entire community: the bells were tolled in a certain way, in the mountain regions an alphorn was used, in other places a black kerchief was put at the gate of the dead one’s house or the men in the dead person’s family would have their head uncovered as a sign of mourning.
+Death was announced not only to the relatives and neighbors, but to the entire community.
+The bells were tolled in a certain way and in the mountain regions an alphorn was used.
+In other places a black kerchief was put at the gate of the dead one’s house.
+Men in the dead person’s family would have their head uncovered as a sign of mourning.

-The dead one would then be laid on a bench or a table in an open coffin so that the others could come and say goodbye to him.
+The dead one would then be laid on a bench or a table in an open coffin.
+Like this the others could come and say goodbye to him.

 The Wake usually takes two nights and its purpose is not to leave the dead alone.
-In traditional folkloric environments there is the belief that the dead one must be guarded, for if an animal (dog, cat, chicken etc.) goes in front, under or over him, he would turn into a poltergeist (strigoi).
+In traditional folkloric environments there is the belief that the dead one must be guarded.
+If an animal (dog, cat, chicken etc.) goes in front, under or over him, he would turn into a poltergeist (strigoi).

 Considerable efforts are made by dedicated people to preserve the costumes, the dances, the architecture and everything related to the Romanian folk tradition.